MarianoMolina/project_alice/README.md

 > - REDIS QUEUE: Implemented a queue system for the Workflow module to handle incoming requests.
 > - **NOTE**: If you update to this version, you'll need to reinitialize your database (User settings -> Danger Zone).
 This update required a lot of changes to the framework, and making it backwards compatible is inefficient at this stage.
 Keep in mind Project ALice is still in Alpha, and changes should be expected

+> v0.3.1:
+> - LM STUDIO: Refactored the manager, but now requires you use a specific build (0.3.5 9-H is functional).
+Added a status section to the User Settings.
+> - FRONTEND: Optimized chat interface to reduce memory hog
+> -

 > What's next?
 Planned developments for v0.4 (find detailed info below):
 > - Agent using computer
 > - Communication APIs -> Gmail, potentially messaging